 get_range

-Get items using the range: [start, stop)
+Get items using the range: [start, stop).

-, returns all remaining.
+If stop is None, returns all remaining.

-can be negative, similar to Python slicing:
+start and stop can be negative, similar to Python slicing:

-is the node before the tail
+-1is the tail-2is the node before the tail

-can be negative/positive, but they must represent indices such that start < stop
+Either or both start and stop can be negative/positive, but they must represent indices such that start < stop.

 Returns